danbeck/danbeck/_cms/ubuntu-html5-theme/widgets/pagestack.markdown

 The <code>pagestack</code> has methods to show and hide pages.
 Only one page and its toolbar can be displayed at the same time.
 Each time a page is shown, its global DOM id is added on the stack of pages.
 The <code>pop</code> method removes a page from the stack and shows the preceding page instead.

-<code>Pagestack</code> is defined in the file <a href="file:///usr/share/ubuntu-html5-theme/0.1/ambiance/js/core.js">/usr/share/ubuntu-html5-theme/0.1/ambiance/js/pagestacks.js</a>
+_Pagestack_ is defined in the file <a href="file:///usr/share/ubuntu-html5-theme/0.1/ambiance/js/core.js">/usr/share/ubuntu-html5-theme/0.1/ambiance/js/pagestacks.js</a>

 <h2>Markup declaration</h2>